Kaijun/hexo-theme-huxblog/README.md

 ```
 hexo new post IMAPOST
 hexo serve // run hexo in local environment
-hexo deploy // hexo will push the static files automatically into the specifig branch(gh-pages) of your repo!
+hexo clean && hexo deploy // hexo will push the static files automatically into the specifig branch(gh-pages) of your repo!
 ```

 ##### 4.Enjoy!